jfxueX/Go/books/local/go-internals/chapter2_interfaces/README.md

 }
 ```

-As mentioned, an `interfacetype` is just a wrapper around a `_type` with some extra interface-
+As mentioned, an `interfacetype` is just a wrapper around a `_type` with some
-specific metadata added on top.
+extra interface-specific metadata added on top.
-In the current implementation, this metadata is mostly composed of a list of offsets that points to
+In the current implementation, this metadata is mostly composed of a list of
-the respective names and types of the methods exposed by the interface (`[]imethod`).
+offsets that points to the respective names and types of the methods exposed by
+the interface (`[]imethod`).

 **Conclusion**

-Here's an overview of what an `iface` looks like when represented with all of its sub-types inlined;
+Here's an overview of what an `iface` looks like when represented with all of
-this hopefully should help connect all the dots:
+its sub-types inlined; this hopefully should help connect all the dots:

 ```go
 type iface struct { // `iface`